 No. Action Timing 7.1.1 Where appropriate, encourage the integration of tourism and environmental assets to the overall benefit of the region.
 Short 7.1.2 Enhance and protect existing native and remnant vegetation through revegetation and biodiversity programs.
-Ongoing 7.1.3 Maintain collaborative working relationships with primary producers and rural land owners to identify and protect native and remnant vegetation and wildlife corridors.
 Ongoing

-7.2 Adapt to a changing climate
+7.2 Adapt to changing climate